 - Threw up.

-- Achalasia, which consists of the difficulty in swallowing food due to lack of relaxation of the smooth muscle of the digestive tract.
+- Achalasia consists of the difficulty in swallowing food due to a lack of relaxation of the smooth muscle of the digestive tract.

-Like the vast majority of medications, it is essential to follow medical instructions and continue treatment at the indicated doses and periods, generally between 20 and 30 days, to obtain the benefits and avoid risks of overdose and others.
+Like most medications, it is essential to follow medical instructions and continue treatment at the indicated doses and periods, generally between 20 and 30 days, to obtain the benefits and avoid risks of overdose and others.

 Presentations and method of administration of trimebutine